Chart Color Schemes

 Health performance in Orelia is lower than average with common health conditions somewhat prevalent across the board, though to a slightly higher degree among older age cohorts

-The area has a private health cover rate of approximately 53%, which is higher than the average SA2 area and covers around 2,648 people.
-Mental health issues and asthma are the most common medical conditions in Orelia, affecting 10.4% and 9.5% of residents respectively.
-Conversely, 64.1% of residents claim to be completely clear of medical ailments, compared to 71.4% across Greater Perth.
-The area has a higher proportion of seniors aged 65 and over, with 15.2% (756 people) compared to the 10.4% in Greater Perth.
-Health outcomes among seniors require more attention than those of the broader population.
+Approximately 53% of Orelia's total population (~2,729 people) has private health cover, which is higher than the average SA2 area.
+Mental health issues and asthma are the most common medical conditions in the area, affecting 10.4 and 9.5% of residents respectively.
+However, 64.1% of residents report having no medical ailments, compared to 71.4% across Greater Perth.
+Orelia has a higher proportion of seniors aged 65 and over, with 15.2% (779 people) compared to the 10.4% in Greater Perth.
+The health outcomes among seniors require more attention than those of the broader population.

 Frequently Asked Questions - Health